 The CRTPO has prepared two plans to guide its outreach efforts to minority and low-income populations, as well as residents with limited English language skills.
 The Title VI plan addresses Title VI and EJ populations.
 The CRTPO has a separate plan entitled, Limited English Proficiency Plan, to describe methods to engage populations with the limited ability to read, write, speak or understand English.

-The CRTPO board adopted the updated PIP during the November 15, 2017 meeting.
-On November 17, 2021 the CRTPO board adopted the amendment to the PIP which includes an update to the CTP section and appendices.
+The CRTPO board adopted the updated PIP during the November 15, 2017 meeting and again on November 17, 2021.

 Questions, Comments, or Concerns?